Part of the following is on my website,

 I’m not sure exactly where

-we’re heading next, as we’ve looked at the entire lower part of the US all across
+we’re heading next, as we’ve looked at the entire lower part of the US Alaska and Oregon

 When you live on a fixed income